I Don’t meet the competition. I Crush It! – Charles H. Revson | American businessman |

 You need to know where your competitors stand currently in the market – Further, to get to know the way ahead and the challenges that you might face.
 Importantly you also need to know the resources that you may need to face your competition.
 SWOT analysis comes to help here.

-Detailed SWOT analysis of your competitors can reveal a lot about your.
+Detailed SWOT analysis of your competitors can reveal a lot about you.

 First, try to answer some of the questions.

-- Why do customers to get attracted to your competitors?
+Why do customers get attracted to your competitors?

 Opportunities That your competitor creates for you:

-- Spot any such products that they are not offering which your business can do?
+Spot any such products that they are not offering that your business can do?